 The variation is fairly consistent among each of them so it appears there is a systemic issue that is causing nearly similar amounts of variation within each appraiser.

-It is possible that one or a few of the widgets are creating the similar spread in the timing for each appraiser.
-You may examine the timing performance of each widget and run an ANOVA among the 13 widgets and see if one or more stands out.
+It is possible that one, or a few, of the widgets are creating a similar spread in the timing for each appraiser.
+You may want to examine the timing performance of each widget and run an ANOVA among the 13 widgets and see if one or more stands out.